ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_rake_and_cover/cut_till_rake_and_cover.md

 The joys of gardening, lol.

 IMPORTANT: If you do NOT cover the land, then the knotweed will come right back.
-YOU MUST COVDR THE LAND!
+YOU MUST COVER THE LAND!

 Happy Gardening 🙂